univention/ucsschool-id-connector/docs/source/admin.rst

 =============
 This chapter is useful when you need to administer an id-connector setup, or you need to integrate id-connector.
-To actually follow this manual you should be familiar with the following aspects of the UCS environment:
+To follow this manual you should be familiar with the following aspects of the UCS environment:

 LDAP and LDAP listener